risan/sl/README.md

 ## Basic Usage

-Here is some basic example about how to use this library:
+Here is some basic example to use this library:

 ```php
 <?php